USS Ronald Reagan (CVN 76) conducts replenishment-at-sea with USNS Carl Brashear (T-AKE 7)

-230703-N-JO823-1031 SOUTH CHINA SEA (July 3, 2023) An EC-225 Super Puma approaches the U.S. Navy’s only forward-deployed aircraft carrier, USS Ronald Reagan (CVN 76), during a vertical replenishment-at-sea with Military Sealift Command dry cargo and ammunition ship, USNS Carl Brashear (T-AKE 7), in the South China Sea, July 3, 2023.
-Commander, Task Force (CTF) 73, in coordination with Military Sealift Command Far East (MSC FE), refuels and resupplies deployed naval forces, along with regional Allies and partners in the Indo-Pacific.
+230703-N-AR554-1077 SOUTH CHINA SEA (July 3, 2023) Boatswain’s Mate 3rd Class Angelo Cruz, from Granada Hills, California, and Boatswain’s Mate 3rd Class Laneia Green, from Las Vegas, secure a pulley in the hangar bay aboard the U.S. Navy’s only forward-deployed aircraft carrier, USS Ronald Reagan (CVN 76), during a replenishment-at-sea with Military Sealift Command fleet replenishment oiler, USNS Rappahannock (T-AO 204), in the South China Sea, July 3, 2023.
+Commander, Task Force 73 (CTF) in coordination with Military Sealift Command Far East (MSC FE) refuels and resupplies deployed naval forces, along with regional Allies and partners in the Indo-Pacific.
 Ronald Reagan, the flagship of Carrier Strike Group 5, provides a combat-ready force that protects and defends the United States, and supports alliances, partnerships, and collective maritime interests in the Indo-Pacific region.
-(U.S. Navy photo by Mass Communication Specialist 3rd Class Natasha ChevalierLosada)
+(U.S. Navy photo by Mass Communication Specialist 3rd Class Charlotte Dudenhoeffer)

 |Date Taken: